esuar099/BookstoreAPI/README.md

 How to run this project
 1. Clone Repo to local machine git clone https://github.com/esuar099/BookstoreAPI
-2. Navigate into project folder in terminal and run npm install
+2. Navigate into the project folder in the terminal and run npm install
-3. Add in your own database details inside the .env file
+3. Add your own database details inside the .env file
-4. Once all is installed run npm run dev to start development server
+4. Once all is installed, run the command 'npm run dev' in the console to start the development server

 Install the following packages npm install express